Post last updated October 24, 2019.

-One of the most infuriating “questions” lobbied at vegans sounds something like this: “Why do you care about animals when there are HUMAN BEINGS suffering all over the world?!”
-This is infuriating for many reasons, of course: It assumes that one cannot care about and work to help both human and non-human animals; it assumes a near-speciesist distinction between humans and animals; it is often “asked” by speakers who they themselves are not doing much for humans or other animals.
+One of the most infuriating “questions” thrown at vegans sounds something like this: “Why do you care about animals when there are HUMAN BEINGS suffering all over the world?!”
+This is infuriating for many reasons, of course: It assumes that one cannot care about and work to help both human and non-human animals; it assumes a speciesist distinction between humans and animals; it is often “asked” by speakers who themselves are not doing much to help humans or other animals.
 Plus, it’s never really a question; it’s a goading comment designed to rile up the vegan target.

 But despite all this, there’s actually a kernel of relevance to the question.
 If your veganism is founded on ethics, on a desire to reduce suffering and not take part in suffering as far as is possible and practicable, then caring about your fellow humans and striving to reduce their suffering should also be important to you.
 It’s not that you have to do it all, but that you should be conscious of suffering and work against it and the systems that encourage it when possible.

 Which all leads me to my point: that we as vegans should probably be a little more ethically conscious in stores other than the grocery store.
 Specifically, when we’re buying clothing.

 It’s no secret that the clothing industry—especially the fast-fashion industry—is notoriously horrendous in terms of human rights and worker safety.
 The horrific 2012 garment factory fire in Dhaka, Bangladesh, which killed 117 people, is a particularly poignant example of what can happen when safety isn’t a priority, but the day-to-day injustices and inhumane working conditions in the garment industry are no less important.